About Bridging Backgrounds

 – Minimum English language proficiency level of B2 according to the CEFR scale.

-– Transportation costs to and from the participant’s hometown in the form of reimbursement.
+– Transportation costs to and from the participant’s hometown.

-In order to participate in Bridging Backgrounds and complete the programs, students are required to do the following:
+To participate in the programs, students are required to do the following:

-– Participate fully in the Bridging Backgrounds conference from Wednesday, June 28 to Tuesday, July 4.
+– Participate fully in the Bridging Backgrounds residential training in July.

-– Complete pre-program and post-program readings and surveys.
+– Complete pre-program and post-program readings, homework, and surveys.